 Working out on average how many client contacts the agent deals with per day will give you the cost per contact.

 Normally these costs would be saved not by firing people but through natural attrition i.e. by not hiring new agents as the business scales and by not replacing agents that choose to leave.
-If the bot can answer the simple repetitive questions, this leaves more time for the agents to give better service to customers who have more complex questions and need more attention.
-This is a great opportunity for the company to radically improve customer service which leads to other income benefits which will be outlined later on.
+If the bot can answer the simple repetitive questions, this leaves more time for the agents to give better service to customers who have more complex questions and need more attention, improving overall employee productivity.
+This is a great opportunity for the company to radically improve ROI and customer service which leads to other income benefits which will be outlined later on.

-Working with the bot is good for agent morale.
+Working with AI-powered chatbot is good for agent morale.
 This is because the agents no longer need to deal with the most repetitive inquiries.
 Instead they can focus on helping people with more complex questions.

-The cost of turnover is not just the cost of low morale caused by people leaving, it is also the cost of losing company knowhow which is the cost not just of training the new recruits but higher rates of errors and delays as new recruits learn their job.
+The cost of turnover is not just the low morale caused by people leaving, it is also the loss of company knowhow, which is the cost not just of training the new recruits but higher rates of errors and delays as new recruits learn their job.

 The current agent turnover rate should be known.
 The reduction in the turnover rate once the bot is in place can be estimated along with the cost of turnover.
 This can help you estimate the cost of turnover.

-Reducing mistakes saves money.
+Reducing mistakes saves money and improves ROI.
 Low morale and employee turnover is one cause of mistakes.
 Human error and operational errors also cause mistakes.
 If implemented properly the bot will reduce mistakes.

 The cost of mistakes is difficult to estimate but it could be assumed that mistakes lead to loss of customers either through dissatisfaction or being given the wrong information.
 The revenue per year for these customers that is not lost can either be seen as a cost saving or a revenue gain.

-Mistakes can also lead to less referrals and lower ratings on online websites and this can lead to hard to measure losses and are a cost saving if avoided.
+Mistakes can also lead to less referrals and lower satisfaction rates on online websites and this can lead to hard to measure losses and are a cost saving if avoided.

 When the end user of the bot is internal, the time that the bot saves employees can be a material cost saving.
-If they can get to answers faster, they save time and this time saving can be easily quantified.
-As usual estimations need to be made about the fully loaded average salary of the employee and the time saving due to the use of the bot, but the calculation is straightforward.
+If they can get to answers faster, the price per contact goes down significantly, while resolution rates go up.
+As usual, estimations need to be made about the fully loaded average salary of the employee and the time saving due to the use of the bot, but the calculation is straightforward.

-The bot and a chat based approach eliminates many of these issues.
-Of course there will be times when the customer needs to speak to someone but if the conversation is recorded for both sides on a chat platform and communication that is best suited to asynchronous messaging is done through the chat platform, the customer experience can be much improved.
+A chatbot-based approach eliminates many of these issues.
+Of course there will be times when the customer needs to speak to someone but if the conversation is recorded for both sides on a chat platform and communication that is best suited to asynchronous messaging is done through the chatbot platform, the customer experience can be much improved.

 The irony is that not only does the bot increase the speed of response and the need for humans to be involved in many issues, but simply switching to a chat based approach allows the agents to be able to deal with more conversations at the same time versus support delivered by phone.

-Some of the main reasons why a chatbot might increase revenue are listed below.
+Some of the main reasons why a chatbot might increase revenue and ROI are listed below.

 It’s intuitive that better service can lead to customers staying loyal to the business and also to prospects deciding to buy.
 Bots can be used in lead generation and sales conversions.